JATOS/JATOS_docs/versioned_docs/version-3.8.1/Run_your_study/Run-your-Study-with-Study-Links.md

 1. This is the study code.
 [You can hand this to your workers](Run-your-Study-with-Study-Links.html#study-code--study-entry-page).
 1. This is your actual study link.
 Hand this to your workers.
 There are two links that can be toggled by a button: 1) [The 'Open Directly' link starts the study right away](Run-your-Study-with-Study-Links.html#start-directly-with-a-study-link).
 2) [The 'Confirm First' lets your worker confirm first with a button press](Run-your-Study-with-Study-Links.html#study-link--study-entry-page-for-confirmation).
 Use the <span class="glyphicon glyphicon-duplicate"></span> button to copy the link to the clipboard or <span class="glyphicon glyphicon-qrcode"></span> to get the QR code.
 1. Use this checkbox to de-/activate a single study link.
 A deactivated study link can not be used to start a study run (but an already started study run can continue to run).
+1. Use these buttons to filter the study links.
+You can show _All_, only the _Active_ or _Deactivated_ ones, or show only the links that were already _Used_.

 ![Study Links page screenshot](/img/study_links_14.png)